Logan007/pucr/README.md

 However, some tiny `edges` in the _Internet of Things_ might not allow CPU cycles for compression, those would send out uncompressed data.
 To make them at least accept compressed packets, it is crucial that decompression does not eat up too many of their precious CPU cycles.
 That is the reason for taking a closer look on `pucrunch`as one of the compression algorithms offering that certain asymmetry.

+As soon as `pucr` reaches a usable state, I will have it added to my fork of `n2n`.

 ## Modifications vis-à-vis the Original

 The following list of changes might be completed and explained textually more detailed at a later point in time: